-This semi-homemade Cranberry Cheesecake Trifle is easy, seasonal and scrumptious!
-With a couple store-bought ingredients, it’s a snap to prepare!
+This Cranberry Cheesecake Trifle is a semi-homemade dessert that is simply scrumptious!
+With a couple of store-bought ingredients, this easy trifle recipe is a snap to prepare!

 Cranberry Cheesecake Trifle

 Last week, I brought this elegant, festive Cranberry Cheesecake Trifle to a holiday luncheon.
 I typically share chocolate desserts since I know any leftovers will be gobbled up back home.

 But my friends are excellent taste testers when it comes to recipes my family might snub.
 Cranberries are much lower on the popularity scale compared to chocolate.
 MUCH lower.
 Like at the bottom.
 Sigh.
 But I was in the mood for cranberries and, thankfully, this trifle was a hit!